iamnotnato/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   * File : [2-path](./2-path)
   * Required : Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

-> 💡*Fun Fact : The path to success is to take massive, determined action. - Tony Robbins*
+> 💬 *Quote : The path to success is to take massive, determined action. - Tony Robbins*

 * **3. If the path be beautiful, let us not ask where it leads**
   * File : [3-paths](./3-paths)
   * Required : A script that counts the number of directories in the PATH.

-> 💡*Fun Fact : Anatole France — 'If the path be beautiful, let us not ask where it leads.'*
+> 💬 *Quote : Anatole France — 'If the path be beautiful, let us not ask where it leads.'*

 * **4. Global variables**
   * File : [4-global_variables](./4-global_variables)